Link copied to your clipboard

 • Debt-to-income (DTI) ratio: Calculate what percentage of your monthly gross income goes toward your debt payments.
 If you’re approved, some companies require you to use a portion of your HEA funds to pay down your debt if your DTI ratio is above 45%.
 Some products, such as Point’s Home Equity Investment, come with no DTI restrictions.

-2. Explore your options
+Explore your options

 Now that you have a baseline to work from, it’s time to shop around.
-First, consider whether an HEA is the best option for your needs, taking into account your qualifications and your future plans for your home.
+First, consider whether an HEA is the best option for your needs, taking into account your qualifications and your long term plans for your home.
 Consider the pros and cons of HEAs when making this decision.
 Other HEA alternatives include:

 • Fees